 An artist's depiction of the Battle of Chickamauga Creek

-On September 18, however, the Confederate army stopped and fought, resulting in a confusing and bloody battle at a dense area near Chickamauga Creek.
+On September 18, the Confederate army stopped and fought, resulting in a confusing and bloody battle at a dense area near Chickamauga Creek (just south of the state line, in Georgia).
 It was the second bloodiest battle of the Civil War (second only to Gettysburg).
-Over a fourth of the men in each army were either killed or wounded in the fighting (and remember that in those days, many of the wounded died in the days and weeks after the battle).
+Over a fourth of the men in each army were either killed or wounded.

-Afterwards, the Union Army hobbled back into Chattanooga.
-The Confederate Army took over Lookout Mountain and proceeded to lay "seige" to the city -- which means that they surrounded it and tried to make certain that no one could come to or leave from there.
-Meanwhile the Union Army cut every tree down in and near Chattanooga to use for firewood and other things.
+The Union Army hobbled back into Chattanooga.
+The Confederate Army climbed Lookout Mountain and "laid seige" to the city -- which means it pointed guns at Chattanooga and tried to make certain that no one could come to or leave from there.

 This was a grim moment for the Union Army.
-President Abraham Lincoln quickly ordered troops from other parts of the country and replaced Union General Rosecrans with Ulysses S. Grant, the hero of Vicksburg.
-Today many historians believe that Confederate General Braxton Bragg made a huge mistake by not attacking right then.
+President Abraham Lincoln quickly sent thousands of soldiers from other parts of the country to Chattanooga and replaced Union General Rosecrans with Ulysses S. Grant.
+Today many historians believe that Confederate General Bragg made a huge mistake by not attacking right then.

 In November, the Union Army began its counterattack.
-Union troops under command of General Joseph Hooker charged up Lookout Mountain, retaking it from the Confederates.
+Union troops charged up Lookout Mountain, retaking it from the Confederates.
 The battle took place on a foggy day, and the skirmish became known as the "Battle above the Clouds."
 Today if you go to the top of Lookout Mountain and look down at the hill that these men charged up, it is amazing to imagine.

-Now back on the offensive, the Union Army came out of Chattanooga and pushed the Confederates back to Missionary Ridge.
+Back on the offensive, the Union Army marched out of Chattanooga and pushed the Confederates back toward Georgia, to a place called Missionary Ridge.
 Another bloodly battle occurred only a few miles from where one had taken place weeks earlier.
-This time the Union Army, now under the command of General Grant, won.
-After the battle Confederate General Bragg resigned, and his army withdrew into Georgia.
-The stage was sent for the invasion of that state.
+This time the Union Army, now under the command of General Grant, prevailed.

 * Coca-Cola -- The Coca-Cola drink was invented by an Atlanta drug store operator in 1886.
-But for years you had to go into a drug store and sit down to enjoy the drink.
+But for years you had to go into a drug store, where it was mixed by hand, and sit down to enjoy the drink.